 Allowable building heights will differ based on location and land use.
-The goal should be to maximize heights along corridors, especially at intersections, and to step them down next to existing residential neighborhoods, to provide a transition in scale (the zoning code contains more detailed standards).
+The goal should be to maximize heights along corridors, especially at intersections, and to step themStep down buildings next to existing residential neighborhoods and close to sidewalks or roadways, to provide a transition in scale (the zoning code contains more detailed standards).
 Beyond prescribed standards, other considerations regarding the height of buildings and building elements, including the ones listed below, should guide the design of mixed-use projects.